hbiede/AoC-2020/README.md

 * Automatically downloads the challenge and input for the day (e.g.: `make download DAY=03`)
   * In order to use this target, you need to specify your session cookie from [adventofcode.com](https://adventofcode.com) in cookies.txt through the usage of `make cookie SESSION={Insert your session cookie here}`.
   * Parses the challenge into a markdown file (adds Markdown style headers and code blocks).
-  * Per Ullaakut, this part still needs a bit of work, as multiline code blocks are not supported yet, and formatting (bold, italics etc.) is lost.
 * Setup the new day's source file from a template file while downloading the input and challenge per above (e.g.: `make DAY=03`)
 * Create the stats table above by calling `make stats`
   * May require calling `pip3 install -r requirements.txt` to ensure you have all the necessary python dependencies